kowustep8719/kowustep8719.github.io/index.md

 <img id="softwaredesign" src="assets/img/softwareengineering.png" alt="Software Engineering and Design" title="Software Engineering and Design" />

-Through my demonstration in the code review, that is, the [artifact code review](CodeReview "Refinement Plan and Code Review"), the selected artifact for the Software Engineering and Design category is the "Treasure Maze Hunt Game."
+Through my demonstration in the code review, that is, the [Refinement Plan and Code Review](https://kowustep8719.github.io/CodeReview "Artifact Code Review"), the selected artifact for the Software Engineering and Design category is the "Treasure Maze Hunt Game."
 The artifact is obtained from my previous course in the computer science program CS370-Current/Emerging Trends in CS in 2023.
 The goal is to create a deep Q-learning algorithm to build a model that trains intelligent agents to move through a maze to find a hidden treasure.
 I selected this artifact to include in my ePortfolio because it includes many features and characteristics of the Software Engineering and Design process.
 Developing the maze navigation path involves various software design and engineering aspects, including problem-solving, system architecture, modularity, testing, optimization, user experience design, and documentation.
 The program was developed using Python and integrated into Jupyter Notebook.

 This artifact represents a culmination of the software design and engineering process, which is exemplified by the creation of the "Treasure Maze Hunt Game: Human Brain and Artificial Neural Network.
 The primary objective was to develop an algorithm model capable of training an intelligent agent, referred to as the Pirate, to navigate through a maze in search of a concealed treasure.
 It demanded problem-solving, system architecture, and optimization to ensure the efficient operation of the intelligent agent within the maze.
 Each facet of the algorithm, from pathfinding logic to obstacle avoidance strategies, required careful consideration and implementation to achieve desired outcomes.
 Modularity and testing played pivotal roles in the development process, emphasizing the importance of iterative refinement and quality assurance in software engineering.
 Through continuous enhancement and testing iterations, the algorithm underwent refinement, resulting in a well-structured and maintainable maze navigation system.
 In essence, the "Treasure Maze Hunt Game epitomized the convergence of creativity and technical proficiency in software design and engineering.
 By harnessing advanced algorithms and reinforcement learning techniques, this artifact exemplified the relentless pursuit of excellence in crafting intelligent systems capable of navigating complex environments, which is a hallmark of the computer science discipline.